kilpkonn/msc-thesis/main.typ

   ),
   caption: [
-    Term search depth effect on holes filled, syntactic matches and number of terms per hole
+    The effect of search depth on the fraction of holes filled, and the average number of terms per hole.
+    For depth >2, the number of holes filled plateaus.
+    Syntactic matches do not improve at depth above 1.
+    Number of terms per hole starts at high number of 15 and increases until depth of 4 reaching 22.
     #note[Legend: #box(fill:red)[x] Holes filled #box(fill:blue)[x] Holes filled (syntactic matches)][]
-    #note[To improve the caption: Describe what there is to see:
-      "The effect of search depth on the fraction of holes filled, and the average number of suggetions per hole.
-For depth >2, the number of holes filled plateaus.
-Syntactic matches do not improve at depth above 1."
-      For the second graph: Is this good, is this bad?
-Is this expected?
-Tell me how I should feel about this.
-    ][]
   ],
 ) <term-search-depth-accuracy>